TouchDesigner/TouchEngine-Windows/README.md

 TEObjects
 ---------

-Objects created or returned from the TouchEngine API are reference-counted, and you take ownership of objects from the API.
+Objects created or returned from the TouchEngine API are reference-counted, and you take ownership of objects returned to you from the API.
 If you use an API function with "Create" or "Get" in its name which returns a TEObject (including via a function argument), you must use `TERelease()` when you are finished with the object.

     TELinkInfo *info;
     TEResult result = TEInstanceLinkGetInfo(instance, identifier, &info);